jaredpar/jaredpar.github.io/_drafts/stylecop.md

 I find annoynances like this are often the root of opposition to adding style enforcement to a code base.
 Developers are fine, even if it's reluctantly, with having a coding style.
 What they dread is having to be constantly fighting the tools to get their job done.

 And they are right to feel that way.
 Fixing style issues is a tedious, repetitive task.
-The type of changes needed in the code is easily automatable.
-We should be relying on tooling here, not manually intervention by developers.
+Changing the code to be in conformance to the style is needed is easily automatable.
+We should be relying on tooling here, not manually intervention by annoyed developers.

 Many of the fixes to style violations don't require complex solution wide analysis; just a parser and code generation API [^1].
 These changes amount to little more than code formatting.
 The IDE is constantly formatting my code as type, it should be fixing my style violations at the same time.